Prevention

 Do not launch the boat into any B.C. waters until you have received instruction from a B.C.
 Provincial Aquatic Invasive Species Inspector.

-There are 8 watercraft inspection stations in B.C. for 2024.
+There are 8 watercraft inspection stations in B.C. for 2024 – six permanent and two roving.

 If you are hauling watercraft outside of inspection hours, call the 1-800 inspection hotline at 1-877-952-7277 (RAPP).

-In addition to a $345 fine for failure to stop at an open B.C. inspection station, those hauling watercraft can face the following:
+In addition to a $690 fine for failure to stop at an open B.C. inspection station, those hauling watercraft can face the following B.C specific sanctions and Canada-wide sanctions:

 In B.C.